Charmungo98/project1-ivar-the-boneless/README.md

 # 1. User Experience (UX)

-### User Stories
+### User Stories and Project Goals

-- As an informational website, I want the website to have a dynamic and clear design that is easy to navigate.

-- As an informational website, I want to present the information in a way that is simple to understand and accessible for all viewers.
+- As an informative website, our aim is to present information in a manner that is easily comprehensible and accessible to all visitors.

-- As an informational website, I want viewers to be able to find my social media links so they are able to subscribe to any future content that is produced.
+- In our capacity as an informational website, we aim to provide viewers with convenient access to our social media links, allowing them to subscribe to future content.

-- As a viewer, I want to be able to navigate the website intuitively and learn more about the informational topic displayed.
+- As viewers, we expect the website to offer an intuitive navigation experience while enhancing our understanding of the subject matter.

-- As a viewer, I want to be able to find the information I need as easily and simply as possible, whilst enjoying a sleek and attractive website design.
+- We desire the ability to navigate the website effortlessly while seeking information on the topic, all within a sleek and visually appealing website design.

-- As a viewer, I want to easily find the contact information for the authors of the website.
+- Locating the contact information for the website's authors should be a straightforward process for viewers.

-- As a viewer, I want to find social media links to the owners of the website.
+- Additionally, viewers should easily find links to the website owners' social media profiles.

-- As a viewer, I want to be able to be able to provide feedback to the authors of the website.
+- We also value the opportunity to provide feedback to the website's authors.

-- As a viewer, I want to easily find links to further information on the topic in external locations that may add to my knowledge of the subject, such as wikipedia.
+- Furthermore, we seek easily accessible external links to additional information sources that can expand our knowledge on the subject, such as Wikipedia.

 ### Color Scheme